 “push” is from the Hithapael form of “nagach” (Strong’s #5055) “to engage in thrusting, wage war”

-Interestingly, the Commentary, after alluding to “the career of France during the Revolution” and “Turkey” as “the king of the north of vs. 40-45” in verse 40, says nothing more regarding verses 41 to 44.
-(SDA Bible Commentary Vol.4, page 877)
+Interestingly, the Commentary, after alluding to “the career of France during the Revolution” and “Turkey” as “the king of the north of vs. 40-45,” and mention that some “apply vs. 36-39 to the papacy,” has no further comment regarding verses 41 to 44.
+(Seventh-day Adventist Bible Commentary, Vol. 4, page 877)